 Curriculum

 Students are equipped for professional practice through integrated coursework and hands-on application.
 The master’s degree is typically completed in two years, including a required summer internship.
-Students must pass a minimum of 48 credit hours, including core courses, courses in one emphasis area, an applied planning studio course that works with our Texas Target Communities program, and an individual master’s project or thesis.
+Students must pass a minimum of 48 credit hours, including core courses, courses in one emphasis area, an applied planning studio course that works with our Texas Target Communities program, master’s professional paper, thesis or comprehensive exam.

-• Planning Methods I (Demographic and Economic Analysis)
+• PLAN 604 – Planning Methods I (Demographic and Economic Analysis)

-• Planning Methods II (Land Use Transportation, and Infrastructure)
+• PLAN 613 – Planning Methods II (Land Use, Transportation, and Infrastructure)

 • Transportation Policy & Planning